stephenrobinson/stephenrobinson/README.md

 - Python is generically a functional language.

 >
->Programming considerations:  Strings are immutable so replacing a single chracter when a correct guess occurs is a bit of work.
+>Programming considerations:
 >
+- Strings are immutable so replacing a single chracter when a correct guess occurs is a bit of work.
-- I have opted for using a list of chars
+  - I have opted for using a list of chars instead
-- Scope is difficult to teach as global variables in functions are read only and they become Out of Scope if values are assigned!
+- Scope is difficult to teach as global variables are only in scope to read inside functions and they become Local Variables (and therefore out of scope) if values are assigned!